Control Plane UI

 The Process step is implemented by Stream Processor, that provides powerful data transformation capabilities.

-The Process step detail panel contains three tabs:
+The Process step detail panel contains two tabs:

-- Consumers: Shows the input stream that the Stream Processor is consuming from, including consumer group information and current lag metrics.
+- Actions: Shows the input stream that the Stream Processor is consuming from, including consumer group information and current lag metrics.
+For the consumed data stream, it is possible to pause and resume the data consumption with the dedicated button.

-- Details: Provides essential metadata, including the execution step type, the microservice version, and the number of replicas, alongside configuration details such as caching settings and other key parameters.
+- Details: Provides essential metadata, including the execution step type, the processing code that applies custom transformation logics on input data, the microservice version, and the number of replicas, alongside configuration details such as caching settings and other key service parameters.

 Aggregate